 Density is a critical factor in determining the level of support in a product.
 Some materials are much denser than others: memory foam, for example, is a lot less dense than polyfoam.

 While a dense bed can offer excellent support, it can also be firm to the point of discomfort.
 A model with very little density, on the other hand, may sink excessively, thereby preventing adequate spinal alignment.
 This is why it’s crucial to find the right density balance for your sleep preferences.

 Latex and Memory Foam

-It can be hard to figure out what material is best in a mattress.
+It can be hard to figure out which material is best for you.
 There are so many possibilities today, and often people don’t know what the differences are.

 Memory foam is ubiquitous in the industry today, and for a good reason.
 This dense, comfortable foam adapts and contours to your body.
 This makes it excellent for pressure relief and deep sleep, plus a high-grade foam can be extremely durable.